zumasys/docs/site/docs/jbase/converting-from-unix-to-windows/README.md

 The main problem is that, when you upgrade, the installer will add back registry entries which you will have to remember to remove.

-**Creating new users.**
+## Creating new users

 [bd] Should explain how this is commonly done on Linux and the equivalent technique on Windows.
 One should explain how environment variables are set and how profiles are called in both environments then show an example of how Linux techniques could be migrated to Windows techniques.

-**The 'copy' command on Windows conflicts with the 'copy' command in jBASE.
-There is no 'copy' command on Unix so no conflict.**
+## The 'copy' command on Windows conflicts with the 'copy' command in jBASE.
+There is no 'copy' command on UNIX so no conflict

 [bd] This one is pretty straight forward but should provide a technique for detecting this in code so that the user feels like they have been given some help.